Analyzing Global Health Data

 On this page, you will learn how data visualization can help people understand data.

 Large data sets can be overwhelming to analyze, but software tools can help people extract information, identify trends, make connections, and solve problems with data.
-Software programs, such as the graph below from Google can allow you to process data interactively to gain insight and knowledge.
+Software programs, such as the graph below from Gapminder.org can allow you to process data interactively to gain insight and knowledge.

 -

-Explore the following interactive data set.
+Explore the following interactive data set (FREE TO USE!
+CC-BY GAPMINDER.ORG)

 - What does each point represent?

-What does each axis represent?
+- What does each axis represent?

 - What do the colors represent?